 - This cold gas runs through a set of coils that allow the gas to absorb heat and cool down the air inside the building.

 Mixed in with the Freon is a small amount of lightweight oil.
 This oil lubricates the compressor.
 Air conditioners help clean your home’s air as well.
-Most indoor ac units have filters that catch dust, pollen, mold spores and other allergens as well as smoke and everyday dirt found in the air.
+Most indoor air conditioning units have filters that catch dust, pollen, mold spores and other allergens as well as smoke and everyday dirt found in the air.
 Most air conditioners also function as dehumidifiers.
 They take excess water from the air and use it to help cool the unit before getting rid of the water through a hose to the outside.
-Other air conditioning units use the condensed moisture to improve efficiency by routing the cooled water back into the system to be reused.

 A split-system air conditioner splits the hot side from the cold side of the system.
 The cold side, consisting of the expansion valve and the cold coil is generally placed into a furnace or some other air handler.
 The air handler blows air through the coil and routes the air throughout the building using a series of ducts.
 The hot side of the split air system is known as the condensing unit which lives outside the building.